 If you are working with Mercury Application Mapping 6.1 or later, you must install a Change Control Management package on your Mercury Application Mapping server and configure connections between hosts (or other CITs) and business services within your Mercury Application Mapping views.
-For details, see the "Configuring Mercury Application Mapping Settings when Working with Mercury Application Mapping 6.1 or Later" section in Chapter 6.
+For details, see "Configuring Mercury Application Mapping Settings when Working with Mercury Application Mapping 6.x" on page 110.

 Change Control Management configuration files contain a list of preconfigured CITs (or class types) and attributes according to which you want Change Control Management to locate changed CIs in order to perform an impact analysis on them.
 They also contain a list of preconfigured CITs and their attributes that can be included in the results of an impact analysis, as well as Change Control Management-Mercury Application Mapping impact severity mappings.
 Although these elements are preconfigured, they can be reconfigured, if necessary, to better reflect your IT system.
-For details, see the "Configuring Change Control Management-Mercury Application Mapping Integration Settings" section in Chapter 6.
+For details, see "Configuring Change Control Management-Mercury Application Mapping Integration Settings" on page 111.